tipsi/tipsi-stripe/website/docs-md/createsourcewithparamsparams.md

 `params` — An object with the following keys:

 **Depending on the type you need to provide different params.
-Check the STPSourceParams docs for reference**
+Check the STPSourceParams docs for reference.**

 | Key | Type | Description |
 | :--- | :--- | :--- |